hfshr/shinyvuer/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+A quick demo of using Shiny and Vue together.

 ## Installation

 You can install the development version of shinyvuer like so: